elifkus/tutorial/en/django_models/README.md

 ### Creating an application

 To keep everything tidy, we will create a separate application inside our project.
 It is very nice to have everything organized from the very beginning.
-To create an application we need to run the following command in the console (from `djangogirls` directory where `manage.py` file is):
+To create an application we need to run the following command in the console (from `djangoblog` directory where `manage.py` file is):

 {% filename %}command-line{% endfilename %}
 ```
-~/djangogirls$ python manage.py startapp blog
+~/djangoblog$ python manage.py startapp blog
 ```

 You will notice that a new `blog` directory is created and it contains a number of files now.
 The directories and files in our project should look like this:

 ```
-djangogirls
+djangoblog
 ├── blog
 │   ├── __init__.py
 │   ├── admin.py